sm18lr88/OpenAI_TTS_GUI/README.md

 ## Usage

 1. Create a `api_key.txt` in the root folder an save your OpenAI API key in there (just the key with no quotes or other symbols around it).
-2. `python tts_creator.py`
+   - Advanced: set the OPENAI_API_KEY as an environment variable instead of needing to have that text file.
+3. In the terminal, type `python path/to/tts_creator.py`, or use the bundled .exe
-3. The rest should be self-evident.
+4. The rest should be self-evident.
-4. Speed recommendation: 1.0 - other settings decrease voice quality.
+5. Speed recommendation: 1.0 - other settings decrease voice quality.

 ## Roadmap